anam-arafat/AskGenie/README.md

 AskGenie is a responsive web application designed as a clone of Gemini, utilizing the powerful Gemini API to offer similar functionalities.
 It allows users to interact seamlessly with the Gemini API through a user-friendly interface, providing real-time data updates and an optimized experience across various devices.

-## Description

-AskGenie is built with the primary goal of emulating the functionalities of Gemini while offering a sleek, modern, and responsive user interface.
-Whether you are on a desktop, tablet, or smartphone, AskGenie adapts to provide the best possible user experience.

 ## Key Features

 - **Responsive Design:** Built with a mobile-first approach, ensuring compatibility and optimal performance on all device sizes.